mborin88/Rover-Simulator-B/README.md

 log_step_interval| INTEGER | To reduce data storage size some logs and plots are taken as an average over this interval.
-(Interval is specified in steps) log_title_tag| STRING | User specified custom title for the logs. log_notes| STRING | More detailed notes of a mission taken before running, and is where indicates the position of where post mission notes should be added log_cp_interval | INTEGER | Checkpoint interval for how often to show visual representation of rovers line formation.
+(Interval is specified in steps) log_title_tag| STRING | User specified custom title for the logs. log_notes| STRING | More detailed notes of a mission taken before running, and is where indicates the position of where post mission notes should be added log_cp_interval | INTEGER | Checkpoint interval for how often to show visual representation of the rovers line formation.
 (Interval done in steps)

 ### Communication Parameters